 9. (Be able to) breathe through your nose.
 Mouth breathing worsens snoring and breathing patterns during the night.
 Often mouth breathers simply cannot breathe through their nose, so it is important to open the nasal passages.
 Common causes of blocked nasal breathing include allergies, a deviated septum, and enlarged inferior turbinates, all of which require evaluation by a medical provider to discuss treatment.
 However, there are two causes that patients can treat themselves, discussed below.

 10. Stop smoking.
 Studies show that smokers are more likely to quit smoking if their medical provider tells them to do so.
 So if you smoke, stop.
 It will be the best thing you do for your health.
 Smoking causes irritation of the lining of the nose and throat, and quitting can reduce your snoring—or eliminate it entirely.

 11. Watch the outside of your nose while breathing.
 Some people have substantial collapse of the sides of their nose when they breathe.
 In my office, I start to examine the nose by watching my patients breathe, and you can do the same at home by watching yourself in the mirror.
 People with marked collapse can respond well to external nasal dilator strips (the most common ones are Breathe Right strips).

 12. Discuss evaluation and treatment with a medical provider.
-An in-person appointment can help determine which of these makes the most sense for you or whether other evaluations are appropriate, such as a sleep study to test for obstructive sleep apnea.
+An appointment can help determine which of these makes the most sense for you or whether other evaluations are appropriate, such as a sleep study to test for obstructive sleep apnea.
 We can also discuss appropriate treatment options from among the wide range of medical and surgical options.
-For more information about snoring, sleep apnea, and treatment options, please feel free to contact me via e-mail, find information on scheduling an appointment as a patient here, or review the information available on www.sleep-doctor.com.
+For more information about snoring, sleep apnea, and treatment options, please feel free to contact me via e-mail, find information on a video consultation or scheduling an appointment, or review the information available on www.sleep-doctor.com.